BryceGre/RSWikit/README.md

 * An Official RuneScape client (RS3 or OSRS) installed on your system.

 ## Installation
-* Copy the items in the output directory (including the "lib" and "ico" folders, along with the CefSharp and MdiTabControl dlls) to a folder.
+* Copy the items in the output directory (including the "lib" and "ico" folders, along with the MdiTabControl dll and all of the CefSharp dlls) to a folder.
 * Send RSWikit.exe to Desktop as a shortcut.

 ## Usage